cdierkens/nx-react-microfrontend-demo/README.md

 ### `apps/app-shell`

-Houses the appliction wide routes and lazy loads the `shop` app at the `/shop` route.
+Houses the application wide routes and lazy loads the `shop` app at the `/shop` route.

 ### `apps/shop`